Organizers detail COVID-19 rules for Beijing Winter Olympics

 “Within the closed loop, participants will be allowed to move only between games-related venues for training, competitions and work,” the IOC said, promising a “dedicated games transport system.”

+The rules were announced after a meeting between the IOC and International Paralympic Committee with organizers in China.

+The Beijing Winter Olympics are being held from Feb.
+4-20.
+The Paralympic Winter Games will be held from 4 until 13 March.

-Preparing for the Beijing Winter Olympics has been affected with nearly all international sports competitions at games venues canceled since the COVID-19 outbreak spread from China in January 2020.
+Preparing have been affected with nearly all international sports competitions at games venues canceled since the COVID-19 outbreak spread from China in January 2020.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports